iansampson/dissertation/Backlog.md

 ### Must

 ### Should
-- [ ] Add page number for Bellos on 145.
-- [ ] Add citation of Swift Standard Library
 - [ ] Fix Pages bookstore citation on 169.

+---

+### Could
 - [ ] Put Bénabou in the right order.
 (Requires installing Unicode collation with pandoc.)

----

-### Could
 - [ ] Cite Keats, “The Eve of St. Agnes” from a more reliable source (e.g. Poems & Letters)
 - [ ] Cite Donne, “The Computation,” by itself (since Johnson does not technically cite it).
 - [ ] Add name in brackets for McCarty if needed (53).
 (Although it is technically correct MLA).